How to Calculate Your EBITDA

 • EBITDA = Operating Profit + Depreciation + Amortization

 If you decide to use this formula, you should start with operating income or operating profit in the middle of your income statement.
-Operating profit only indicates your practice’s total revenue less cost of goods and operating expenses.
+Operating profit only indicates your practice’s total revenue minus the cost of goods and operating expenses.
 Since it excludes tax and interest expenses, you’ll have to add depreciation and amortization.

 To determine whether your practice has a profitable operation or otherwise, you’ll have to calculate your EBITDA margin by using this formula: